Time-independence of gravitational R\'enyi entropies and unitarity in quantum gravity: Introduction

 In the context of Einstein-Hilbert gravitational systems, an analogous result was established in \cite{Wall:2012uf,Headrick:2014cta}.
 These works considered the Hubeny-Rangamani-Takayanagi (HRT) surface $\gamma_{HRT}$ \cite{Hubeny:2007xt} associated with the entropy $S(D)$ of a domain of dependence $D$ on an asymptotically AdS boundary.
 They then used the bulk Raychaudhuri equation to show that $\gamma_{HRT}$ must be causally inaccessible from $D$ when the Lorentzian bulk spacetime satisfies the null energy condition.
 As a result, no choice of boundary conditions on $D$ can influence the HRT entropy determined by the area of $\gamma_{HRT}$.
 In other words, the von Neumann entropy is invariant under any time evolution for which the system can be said to remain closed.
 But corresponding results remain to be established for $S_n(D)$ with $n>1$.

 This work begins to bridge this gap by studying saddle points of the real-time gravitational path integral for $S_n(D)$.
 In the context of an AdS bulk that is dual to a unique field theory, this $S_n(D)$ is the standard R\'enyi entropy.
 But in general the quantity $S_n(D)$ computed by these path integrals is more accurately described as a so-called swap R\'enyi entropy\footnote{From the purely bulk perspective, the term `swap entropy' is physically most appropriate when we couple the AdS system to a non-gravitational bath and compute a (swap) entropy for some subset of the bath.
 We will nevertheless also use it in the above context where no bath is present.} \cite{Marolf:2020rpm}; see also \cite{Giddings:2020yes}.

-In a baby universe scenario for the bulk, this swap R\'enyi coincides with the average over superselection sectors of the corresponding R\'enyi entropy in each sector \cite{Marolf:2020xie,Marolf:2020rpm}.
-It thus also coincides with the average of this R\'enyi entropy over any ensemble of dual theories.
+Indeed, for reasons that we now describe, it would be even better to call the $S_n(D)$ we study an `annealed swap R\'enyi entropy.'
+In a baby universe scenario for the bulk, this $S_n(D)$ is expected to closely approximate the average over superselection sectors of the corresponding R\'enyi entropy in each sector \cite{Marolf:2020xie,Marolf:2020rpm}.
+However, it will differ from this average for two reasons: The first is that it is an `annealed average,' meaning that we actually study the average $\exp(-S_n)$ and then take a logarithm.
+The second is a similar issue due to the fact that the normalization $Tr \rho$ can vary among members of the ensemble, but we normalize only by the average of $Tr \rho$.
+I.e., denoting averaging over superselection sectors by an overline, our gravitational Re\'nyi gives

+Expression \eqref{eq:Snav} can also be used to relate our gravitational Re\'nyi to averages of ${\rm Tr}\left[\left(\rho(D)\right)^n\right]$ over any ensemble of dual theories.
+In either context, we will use the term annealed swap Re\'nyi to refer to all of the complications of \eqref{eq:Snav}.

 We consider contexts where the real-time (swap) replica path integral is dominated by a saddle that preserves both replica and conjugation symmetry.
 Examples of such real-time saddles were recently presented in \cite{Colin-Ellerin:2021jev}.
 Such path integrals and their saddles were described in \cite{Dong:2016hjy,Marolf:2020rpm} and especially \cite{Colin-Ellerin:2020mva}.
 While parts of the saddle-point spacetime have a complex-valued metric, with the above symmetries there is a real Lorentz-signature metric on the regions spacelike separated from the replica-invariant surface $\fixM$ (aka `the splitting surface') \cite{Colin-Ellerin:2020mva}.
 And while the real-time saddles described in \cite{Colin-Ellerin:2020mva} are singular at $\fixM$, we show that there is an appropriate sense in which $\fixM$ remains extremal for $n>1$.